-The Little Street precinct comprises some 2.3 hectares of IN2 Light Industrial land south of the Camden town centre adjacent to Camden Hospital.
+The Little Street Precinct comprises some 2.3 hectares of industrial and urban services land south of the Camden town centre adjacent to Camden Hospital.

 Little Street is less competitive, due to its small scale, limited access, older style warehouse/buildings and surrounding residential land use.